Skip to content

 Raises:

-ValueError: If neither policy_id nor contract_identifier
+ValueError: If neither pricing_source nor contract_identifier is provided.

 NotImplementedError: If contract_identifier is used (not yet supported).